 For the financial markets, the wartime axiom that “no battle plan survives contact with the enemy” was never truer than when lockdowns started.
 As traders could no longer get to their offices or even designated backup sites, years of business continuity investment and planning were rendered ineffective literally overnight.
 Thankfully, IT professionals frantically patched together temporary solutions, traders adapted and the markets kept functioning (and indices rising) and today, most firms are at the drawing board charting the future course for their trading communications architecture.

-They are wrestling with a Hydra.
-And the long tail of societal and work-related responses to the pandemic mean that there are questions to consider far beyond the typical exercise of evaluating new technologies, architectures and user experiences.
+Firms are wrestling with a Hydra.
+And the long tail of societal and work-related responses to the pandemic means that there are questions to consider far beyond the typical exercise of evaluating new technologies, architectures and user experiences.

 - Community – how to efficiently connect and collaborate with all market participants

 - Collaboration – creating a coherent user experience out of our omni- channel communications world when traders trade from anywhere